Exhibition, Saskatoon: Governance

 The exhibition exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, the area is mostly within the constituency of Saskatoon Nutana.
-It is currently represented by Cathy Sproule of the Saskatchewan New Democratic Party, first elected in 2011.
-A small portion of the neighbourhood south of Adelaide Street is within the boundaries of Saskatoon Eastview.
+It is currently represented by Erika Ritchie of the Saskatchewan New Democratic Party, first elected in 2020.
+The southern portion of the neighbourhood which includes Diefenbaker Park and the Prairieland Exhibition grounds sit within the boundaries of Saskatoon Stonebridge.

 In Saskatoon's non-partisan municipal politics, the area lies within ward 7.
-It is currently represented by Councillor Mairin Loewen, who was elected to city council in a 2011 by-election.
+It is currently represented by Councillor Holly Kelleher, who was elected to city council in 2024.

-The Exhibition Community Association is formed of volunteers in the community and may petition the councillor, MLA or MP regarding infrastructure or public services for the neighbourhood.
+The Queen Elizabeth Exhibition Haultain Community Association is formed of volunteers in the community and may petition the councillor, MLA or MP regarding infrastructure or public services for the neighbourhood.